 - anti-freeze in the radiator.
-A car traveling in winter can’t survive with water in the radiator.
+A car traveling in winter can’t survive with anti-freeze in the radiator.

 - Get roadside assistance.
 If you have AAA or CAA you’re fine in North America.
 If you don’t you can buy short or long-term roadside assistance from Allstate.